CGuichard/cookiecutter-pypackage/{{ cookiecutter.project_slug }}/CONTRIBUTING.md

 You can use `lint-watch` to run these tool on file change in `src/`.
 This is really useful as it gives you instantaneous feedback on your code.

-> Note: All of these are also run for each commit, failing the commit
+> Note: The linting is run for each commit thanks to our [hooks](#hooks),
-> if at least one error is found.
+> failing the commit if at least one error is found.

 ##### Tests

 We shall always aim for the highest code coverage in our tests, and our development environment should use tools that will help us ensure it.

-The test frameworks used are unittest and pytest, run with tox.
-Thanks to pytest-cov, code coverage is evaluated and fails under 80% of test coverage.
+The test frameworks used are unittest and pytest.
+With pytest-cov the code coverage is evaluated and fails under 80% of test coverage.

 Run the tests with: